jmunixusers/constitution/constitution.md

 of Student Activities and Involvement in order to retain good standing.
 These changes should be announced at a regular meeting of the organization; however, they do not need to be voted on by the membership.

 ## Article IX - Ratification

 This constitution shall become effective upon approval by a ¾ vote of the membership.
 Ratified constitutions must be submitted to the Student Activities & Involvement office within 10 days for final approval.

+<br></br>

+# Amendments

+## First Amendment

+As a member of this group, thou shall not judge another, member or not, on the basis of their appearance, political views, or spiritual beliefs.
+Thou shall feel encouraged to engage in discourse and in the exchange of ideas, and should thee find disfavor in the held opinion of a separate it may appropriately be their choice of editor.